 The larynx contains the vocal cords and serves as the opening to the tracheobronchial tree.
 Laryngeal disorders include

-Most laryngeal disorders cause dysphonia, which is impairment of the voice.
-A persistent change in the voice (eg, > 3 weeks) requires visualization of the vocal cords, including their mobility.
-Although the voice changes with advancing age, becoming breathy and aperiodic, acute or prominent changes in the elderly should not be presumed to result from aging, and evaluation is required.
+Many laryngeal disorders cause dysphonia, which is impairment of the voice.
+Dysphonia can include a change in the sound of the voice, its stability, or the effort required to produce it, among other features.
+A persistent change in the voice lasting ≥ 2 weeks requires visual examination of the vocal cords, including their mobility (see also American Academy of Otolaryngology: Clinical Practice Guideline, Hoarseness).
+Although the voice changes with advancing age, becoming breathy and aperiodic (ie, irregular vibration causing a rough or creaky sound), acute or prominent changes in older patients should not be presumed to result from aging, and evaluation is required.

-The examiner should take precautions to prevent COVID-19 and other infectious diseases as appropriate.
+The examiner should take precautions to prevent COVID-19 COVID-19 COVID-19 is an acute, sometimes severe, respiratory illness caused by the novel coronavirus SARS-CoV-2.
+Prevention is by vaccination and infection control precautions (eg, face masks, handwashing... read more and other infectious diseases as appropriate.
 The voice should be assessed and recorded, particularly if surgical procedures are planned.
-Examination of the larynx includes external inspection and palpation of the neck and internal visualization of the epiglottis, false cords, true cords, arytenoids, pyriform sinuses, and subglottic region below the cords.
-Internal visualization is accomplished by either indirect mirror examination (see figure Laryngeal disorders) or direct flexible fiberoptic laryngoscopy in an outpatient setting with a topical anesthetic.
-Rigid laryngoscopy with the patient under general anesthesia provides the most thorough examination of the vocal cords, allowing
+Examination of the larynx includes external inspection and palpation of the neck and internal visualization of the epiglottis, false cords, true cords, arytenoids, pyriform sinuses, and subglottic region.
+Examination can be accomplished by indirect mirror examination (see figure ), flexible laryngoscopy, or rigid transoral laryngoscopy in the outpatient setting with topical anesthetics, as needed.
+Rigid operative laryngoscopy under general anesthesia provides the most thorough anatomic examination of the vocal cords, allowing